ARMmbed/DAPLink/docs/PORT_TARGET.md

 uint8_t security_bits_set(uint32_t addr, uint8_t *data, uint32_t size)
 {
-    // if there are security bits in the programmable flash reigon
+    // if there are security bits in the programmable flash region
     //	a check should be performed.
 This method is used when programming
     //	by drag-n-drop and should refuse to program an image requesting
     //	to set the device security.
 This can be performed with the debug channel